hamptonpieryc/website/content/docs/club-rules.md

 required by law.
 They shall attend to maters relating to the Club's Trustees as required by the Trustees.

-**5.2.5** Honorary Treasurer: The Honorary Treasurer shall be responsible for all financial business of the Club and shall keep or cause to be kept books of account as are necessary to give a true and fair view of the state of finances of the Club; cause all returns as are required by law in relaton to such accounts to be rendered at the due time; prepare an Annual Balance Sheet as at 31 December in each year and cause such Balance Sheet (and accounts as necessary) to be audited at least once annually and shall thereafter cause the same to be exhibited in the Club’s premises at least fourteen days before the date of the Financial General Meeting; and administer such insurance policy or policies as may be needed fully to protect the interests of the Club, its Executive Officers and its members.
+**5.2.5** Honorary Treasurer(Treasurer): The Treasurer shall be responsible for all financial business of the Club and shall keep or cause to be kept books of account as are necessary to give a true and fair view of the state of finances of the Club; cause all returns as are required by law in relaton to such accounts to be rendered at the due time; prepare an Annual Balance Sheet as at 31 December in each year and cause such Balance Sheet (and accounts as necessary) to be audited at least once annually and shall thereafter cause the same to be exhibited in the Club’s premises at least fourteen days before the date of the Financial General Meeting(FGM); and administer such insurance policy or policies as may be needed fully to protect the interests of the Club, its Executive Officers and its members.
 They shall ensure that where monies are made available to the Committee or Sub-Committees, the monies are correctly accounted for.

-**5.2.6** Honorary Sailing Secretary: The Honorary Sailing Secretary shall attend to all maters and correspondence relating to sailing, races and fixtures and keep all records relating thereto and to Sailing Committee Meetings.
+**5.2.6** Honorary Sailing Secretary(Sailing Secretary): The Sailing Secretary shall attend to all maters and correspondence relating to sailing, races and fixtures and keep all records relating thereto and to Sailing Committee Meetings.
 They will have overall responsibility for the setting of courses, convening protest meetings, deciding on the fitness for racing if necessary, and for ensuring that the Race Tower equipment is in working order.

-**5.2.7** Honorary Bosun: The Honorary Bosun will be directly responsible for the maintenance of the Bosun's stores, safety boats, engines and equipment and the launching thereof as required by the Officers of the Club or officiating Race Officer.
+**5.2.7** Honorary Bosun(Bosun): The Bosun will be directly responsible for the maintenance of the Bosun's stores, safety boats, engines and equipment and the launching thereof as required by the Officers of the Club or officiating Race Officer.
 They will also be responsible for the boat moorings and marks and the upkeep of the Club ramps and winches.

-## 6. GENERAL MANAGEMENT COMMITTEE:
+## 6. GENERAL MANAGEMENT COMMITTEE(GMC):

-**6.1** The management of the Club shall be vested in a General Management Committee composed of the Executive Officers and fve other members of the Club elected to serve thereon by the Club in General Meeting.
+**6.1** The management of the Club shall be vested in a General Management Committee(GMC) composed of the Executive Officers and fve other members of the Club elected to serve thereon by the Club in General Meeting.
 Five members present shall form a quorum.

-**6.2** The General Management Committee will be responsible for the day to day administration of the Club and shall manage the affairs of the Club according to the Rules and shall cause the funds of the Club to be applied solely to the objects of the Club or for a benevolent or charitable purpose nominated by General Meeting.
+**6.2** The GMC will be responsible for the day to day administration of the Club and shall manage the affairs of the Club according to the Rules and shall cause the funds of the Club to be applied solely to the objects of the Club or for a benevolent or charitable purpose nominated by General Meeting.
 In particular the Committee shall ensure that the property and funds of the Club will not be used for the direct or indirect private benefit of members other than as reasonably allowed by the Rules and that all surplus income or profits are reinvested in the Club.

-**6.3** The General Management Committee will be responsible for allocating boat parking space and the orderliness of the boat parking facilities including the removal of any abandoned boats and/or trailers.
+**6.3** The GMC will be responsible for allocating boat parking space and the orderliness of the boat parking facilities including the removal of any abandoned boats and/or trailers.

-**6.4** The General Management Committee may appoint sub-committees (in addition to those mentioned specifically in the rules) to arrange or carry out specific functions.
+**6.4** The GMC may appoint sub-committees (in addition to those mentioned specifically in the rules) to arrange or carry out specific functions.
 Such sub-committees shall consist of full voting members and up to 25% 'Other' members.
-In no case will any subcommittee member so appointed, who is not already a member of the General Management Committee, have a right to attend or vote at meetings of the General Management Committee.
-The General Management Committee may, however, invite a member of a sub-committee to attend the General Management Committee meetings for the purpose of reportng only, if it seems ft.
+In no case will any subcommittee member so appointed, who is not already a member of the General Management Committee, have a right to attend or vote at meetings of the GMC.
+The GMC may, however, invite a member of a sub-committee to attend the GMC meetings for the purpose of reportng only, if it seems ft.
-6.5 A member of the General Management Committee, of a sub-committee or any Officer of the Club, in transacting business for the Club, shall disclose to third parties that they are so acting.
+6.5 A member of the GMC, of a sub-committee or any Officer of the Club, in transacting business for the Club, shall disclose to third parties that they are so acting.

-## 7. ELECTION OF EXECUTIVE OFFICERS AND GENERAL MANAGEMENT COMMITTEE:
+## 7. ELECTION OF EXECUTIVE OFFICERS AND GENERAL MANAGEMENT COMMITTEE(GMC):

-**7.1** Not less than 28 clear days before the Annual General Meeting the Honorary Secretary shall call for nominations for all officers set out in Rule 5 and fve Committee members per Rule 6.
+**7.1** Not less than 28 clear days before the Annual General Meeting(AGM) the Secretary shall call for nominations for all officers set out in Rule 5 and fve Committee members per Rule 6.
 The notice calling for nominations shall include a specimen nomination form stating the address to which the nominations shall be sent and the date and time nominations will close.

-**7.2** In accordance with the above, the names of members willing to serve as Executive Officers or Committee members, duly proposed and seconded shall be sent to the Honorary Secretary.
+**7.2** In accordance with the above, the names of members willing to serve as Executive Officers or Committee members, duly proposed and seconded shall be sent to the Secretary.
 The last date for nominations shall not be earlier than 14 clear days after the Notice calling for nominations.

-**7.3** No person may be nominated or elected to the General Management Committee or as an Executive Officer unless their subscription for the year is fully paid, and they are entitled to vote as a single, partner or family member.
+**7.3** No person may be nominated or elected to the GMC or as an Executive Officer unless their subscription for the year is fully paid, and they are entitled to vote as a single, partner or family member.
 This qualification must continue to be held so long as such an officer or Committee member remains in office, subject, however, to right of an Honorary Life Member to stand for election and vote at meetings per Rule 4.1.

-**7.4** The Honorary Secretary and at least one other member of the Committee shall inspect the nominations received and after certifying that they are in order, affix a list on the Club Notice Board at least seven clear days before the date fixed for the Annual General Meeting.
+**7.4** The Secretary and at least one other member of the Committee shall inspect the nominations received and after certifying that they are in order, affix a list on the Club Notice Board at least seven clear days before the date fixed for the AGM.

 **7.5** The election of Executive Officers and Committee members shall be by ballot.
 Both adult partners are entitled to a vote each in the case of family or partners memberships and single